 Two years into open banking, two major account aggregation platforms — TrueLayer and Salt Edge — have gained the growth momentum for personal finance management and coaching apps, lending solutions, and especially for mortgage and investment products.

 Traditional banks are also cautiously tapping into API programming in search of new revenue streams.
 Commerzbank, for example, is capitalizing on the open banking movement to offer usage-based loan repayment plans for capital equipment using IoT data.
-Learn more about the rising role of IoT in payments

 In the US, the concept of open banking hasn’t been formalized at the regulatory level.
 Yet the account aggregation trend is still going strong in the wealth management and crediting sectors.